Achu1ahm/cluttercatcher/README.md

-# 🚀 ClutterCatcher
+# ClutterCatcher

 **ClutterCatcher** is a powerful Python tool that helps you clean up unused files, imports, and dependencies from your projects, making them leaner and more efficient.

 ## 🎯 Features
 ✅ Detect and remove **unused files** from your project
-✅ Identify **unused imports** in Python scripts
-✅ Interactive or automatic cleanup mode
 ✅ Supports multiple file types and project structures

 ## 📦 Installation